Certified Wireless Network Administrator - CWNA (CWNA)

 Course Content

-The goal of this course is to add Wi-Fi expertise to a networking professional’s skillset, while covering all CWNA-107 exam topics.
+The goal of this course is to add Wi-Fi expertise to a networking professional’s skill set while covering all CWNA-109 exam topics.
 The course begins with discussion topics and hands-on lab exercises covering the basic operation of 802.11 Wi-Fi technology.
-Once a base of Wi-Fi knowledge is established, enterprise relevant topics such as Wi-Fi design, security, and troubleshooting are covered.
+Once a base of Wi-Fi knowledge is established, enterprise-relevant topics such as Wi-Fi design, security, and troubleshooting are covered.
 You will use enterprise-class hardware and software tools during live lab exercises, all accessible remotely for any instructor-led or virtual class.

-As an added bonus, you will receive a free exam voucher.
+As a bonus, you will receive a free exam voucher and practice test to test your knowledge before taking the exam.

 Who should attend